kenwalger/employmentChallenge/readme.md

-# trelloChallenge
+# Employment Challenge
-Trello Employment Challenge - Android App
+Employment Challenge - Android App

-Employment at Trello.com is generally contingent on completing a challenge question.
+Employment at a certain online company that provides web and mobile applications which are "the free, flexible, and visual way to organize anything with anyone" is generally contingent on completing a challenge question.

 For a recent Android Developer position the challenge was as follows: